MEET ANDREW

 Andrew Flynn brings a lifetime of service, leadership, and results-driven experience to the fight for a stronger, more resilient and vibrant Pennsylvania.

-A proven public servant and finance expert, Andrew understands that building a thriving future for our communities takes more than reactive policy—it requires proactive vision, practical leadership, and a deep understanding of how government works from the ground up.
+A proven public servant, finance expert, and community volunteer, Andrew knows that building thriving communities requires more than reactive policies, it demands proactive vision, practical leadership, and a deep understanding of how government works from the ground up.